paulheg/alaaarm/README.md

 # 👨‍🚒 ALAAARM

-Alaaarm is essentially a Telegram bot with a web interface, trough which you can trigger notifications.
+Alaaarm is essentially a Telegram bot with a minimal web API, trough which you can trigger notifications.

 With it you can send notifications to a smartphone without much setup, from different sources with little integration effort.
 Users are enabled to create custom alerts trough the Telegram bot.
 Each alert is triggered trough the public web interface using a token as an unique identifier.

-Try it out with: https://t.me/AlaarmAlaaarmBot
+Give it a try on: https://t.me/AlaarmAlaaarmBot

 ## Example